 It also has some exciting discotheques to groove your hips and happening nightlife to be relished with your fun-loving buddies.
 Apart from all the electro modern world, Singapore also has some natural trails in the midst of modernity.
 One can explore the emerald part of Singapore in their Botanical gardens and Pulau Ubin.
-Singapore is also ideal to be visited in 2017 by shoestring travellers as this travel destination has several ‘comforts to the wallet’ things to do and see.
+Singapore is also an ideal travel destination for shoestring travellers as this travel destination has several ‘comforts to the wallet’ things to do and see.

 From local binge plazas to fulgent temples to lush gardens, to inexpensive shopping markets, there is hardly anything that you can’t find in this country.
-So now, if you have a thought to check mark the world’s only island city-state, then scroll down our list of some of the places to visit in Singapore in 2017.
+So now, if you have a thought to check mark the world’s only island city-state, then scroll down our list of some of the best places to visit in Singapore.

 It gives an impression of being in an imaginative place with all sorts of attractions to visit such as Flower Dome and Cloud Forest which gives an eye-popping sight to the spectators.
 The Gardens by the Bay complex is divided into three bays – central, east and south.
 Thankfully, it contains a promenade where you can stop for a coffee or dine when the tour gets tiresome.

 The Arab Street and Little India are popular tourism places and they create a unique experience of its own.
 You will feel unlatched from the modern city to a paradise like place fitted with small shops, cosy cafes and historical Mosques.
 The Arab Street to be specific has age-old structures, shopping stalls, and authentic Arabian cuisine, the feel it offers is heavenly.

 At the flyer, you can get insight of the technology behind the wheel and also get a sneak peek into the history and evolution of Singapore.
-This ride can brush your knowledge and thus, it is the bestattraction for kids.
+This ride can brush your knowledge and thus, it is the best attractions for kids.
 Make sure to visit this place during your city tour for a breathtaking view overlooking the F1 track, Gardens by the Bay, views of the skyline and parts of Malaysia as well as Indonesia.

 You can also visit the ‘Walk of Fame’ and create a striking pose with Hollywood personalities.
-That’s not all, if thrill is what you are look for, thrill is what you will get in adrenaline pumping roller coaster, Battlestar Galactica.
+That’s not all, if thrill is what you are look for, thrill is what you will get in adrenaline-pumping roller coaster, Battlestar Galactica.
 Universal Studios have other many sights and things to do that will keep you charged all day such as Sci-Fi City, Ancient Egypt zone, Lost World of Dinosaurs and many more fun features.

 Botanic Gardens are worth a visit while in Singapore.
 The charm and luscious greens of this place will make you feel refreshed.
 Being Singapore’s first UNESCO World Heritage Site, this garden treasures rare and endemic species of exotic flora.
 This famous tourist attraction receives many nature lovers and inside the park you can find the star attraction and Singapore’s national flower – Orchid.